ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 {% endhighlight %}

 1. Assert that this view has subviews by checking if its subviews array is empty
-    - `guard` is a Swift feature that acts like an assertion.
+    - `guard` is a Swift feature that acts as an assertion.
 If the assertion fails then it enters the `else` block
 2. Initializes a local variable `text` with the description of the current view we're at
 3. Iterates through each of the views in `subviews` denoting each as `view` (singular)
 4. Appends the results of calling `recursiveDescription()` on each `view` to `text`